-Still on top: ‘Cyber Monday’ sales on track to hit record
+Still on top: Cyber Monday sales on track to hit record

 Walmart kicked off online discounts for the holidays a week before Halloween.
 It was a way to combat the shortened holiday shopping season.

 Thanksgiving is always celebrated on the fourth Thursday of November.
 This year, that was Nov.
-28, cutting the typical time between Thanksgiving and Christmas by a week, making it the shortest stretch between the two holidays since 2013.
+28, cutting the typical time between Thanksgiving and Christmas by nearly a week, making it the shortest stretch between the two holidays since 2013.

 Adobe said the bestselling toys on Cyber Monday were those related to the “Frozen 2” movie, “Paw Patrol” show and the LOL Surprise brand.
 TVs from Samsung and laptops by Apple were also hot sellers.
 And Amazon’s devices, such as its voice activated Echo, did well, too.